openservicemesh/osm-docs/content/docs/troubleshooting/traffic/egress.md

 ### 3. Confirm the Envoy configuration

 Confirm the Envoy proxy configuration on the client has a default egress filter chain on the outbound listener.
 Refer to the [sample configurations](../../../tasks_usage/traffic_management/egress#envoy-configurations) to verify that the client is configured to have outbound access to external destinations.

-## When the setting needs to be persisted across upgrades

-While the `osm-config` ConfigMap can be directly updated using the `kubectl patch` command, to persist configuration changes across upgrades, it is recommended to always use `osm mesh upgrade` CLI command to update the mesh configuration.

-Refer to the [configuring egress](../../../tasks_usage/traffic_management/egress#configuring-egress) section to enable or disable egress.